Zwimber/mongoose-style-guide/README.meta.md

 })
 ```

+ - (-) Implementation - does not exist so has to be created by hand
- - (+) Easy to leave out meta by default, it is rarely relevant
+ - (+) Mongoose select - easy to leave out meta by default and select when needed
- - (-) We cannot see a full history
+ - (-) Blame - we cannot see a full history
- - (-) Implementation does not exist
+ - (+) Size - very small and no risk of growing too large

 #### V2 - meta + history